 A sole proprietorship means you and your business are legally the same entity.
 There’s no formal registration (beyond local permits or a DBA, if needed), and all profits and losses are reported on your personal tax return.
 It’s a great structure for women launching side hustles, home-based businesses, or freelance services.

-Pros of a Sole Proprietorship
+2. Advantages of a Sole Proprietorship for Beginners

 - Easy Setup: No formal paperwork or fees (beyond a business license or fictitious name if needed).